Ram81/ram81.github.io/index.md

 - [Apr 2020] Served as a [Google Summer of Code 2020 Mentor](https://summerofcode.withgoogle.com/archive/2020/projects/5966605818789888/) with CloudCV.
 - [Nov 2019] Served as a [Google Code In 2019 Organization Administrator](https://summerofcode.withgoogle.com/archive/2019/organizations/4813273243844608/#projects) with CloudCV.
 - [Oct 2019] [Fabrik](https://arxiv.org/abs/1810.11649) accepted at [AI systems workshop  at SOSP conference](http://learningsys.org/sosp19/index.html).
-- [Aug 2019] Joined as a Software Development Engineer 2 at Glance.
+- [Aug 2019] Started as a Software Development Engineer 2 at Glance.
 - [Apr 2019] Served as a [Google Summer of Code mentor](https://summerofcode.withgoogle.com/archive/2019/projects/5630848051707904/) with CloudCV.
 - [Nov 2018] Served as a [Google Code In 2018 Mentor](http://gci.cloudcv.org/2018/) with CloudCV.
-- [Jul 2018] Joined as a Software Development Engineer at Inmobi.
+- [Jul 2018] Started as a Software Development Engineer at Inmobi.
 - [May 2018] Selected as a [Google Summer of Code student](https://summerofcode.withgoogle.com/archive/2018/projects/5247657211592704/) with CloudCV.

 <div id="read-more-button">